 Remote Work Policy

-The guide has been designed to provide general expectations and toolkits for our employees.
+This guide has been designed to provide general expectations and toolkits to remote work arrangements for our employees.

 The University of Hartford recognizes that, for a variety of reasons, our employees may seek flexibility in terms of where they work.
 Telecommuting allows employees to work at home, or another off-site location for all, or part, of their workweek or work schedule.
 Benefits of telecommuting for employees may include reduced commuting expenses, greater flexibility, and a better work-life balance.
 The University may benefit from a decrease in energy consumption, more available office space, increased performance and productivity, and greater employee satisfaction.